-- These are the best PC gaming headsets of 2020
+- Best PC gaming headsets

 Turtle Beach is the longest established specialist gaming headset manufacturer, with a fanatical following among pro-gamers – and when you unbox its top-of-the-range Elite Pro, you can see why.
 It simply oozes no-expense-spared design, and sports all manner of neat touches born from decades of pro-gaming experience.